GONG FOIL BOARD INFLATABLE HIPE V2High performance inflatable foil board!

 In general, we recommend the same assembly as for surf foil.

-Beginners will have the fastest progression with a XL front wing (whatever their size between 65kg and 100kg) and a 45cm stab Surf.
+Beginners will have the fastest progression with a XL Front Wing (whatever their size between 65kg and 100kg) and a 45cm Stab Rise.

-If you’re good, start with an XL Curve front wing.
+- If you’re good, start with an XL X-Over Front Wing.

 The size of the front wing conditions the speed/lift ratio.
 The smaller the front wing, the faster you will go but the more uncomfortable you will be at low speed.